CharlieJT/Recipes/README.md

     - The page will show the user a message explaining that they've gotten lost & will have a button which will lead them back to the home page.

+### Features Left to Implement

+1. #### Pagination

+    - Pagination on recipe listing page & search page.
+This will help with keeping everything more organised & help with loading time.

+2. #### Logging in

+    - A logging in feature should be implemented so that you can have control over your own recipes & only your own.
+This will prevent people being able to tamper or delete your recipes.